nabilayumnan/cholesterol-prediction-mcf-itb/README.md

 - Regression Model: Employed an XGBoost Regressor, achieving a Root Mean Square Error (RMSE) of 31.96 in cross-validation using sklearn's mean_squared_error metric.
 - Additional Techniques: Utilized KNNImputer for handling missing data, and SHAP for model interpretability.
 Managed warnings using Python's warnings library.

-> P.S: The notebook is a bit messy, i'm going to update it asap!
+> P.S: The notebook is a bit messy, I'm going to update it ASAP!